 On the ground floor there is a kitchen with an old pine dresser decorated with an array of kitchenlia.
 Appliances include a fridge, electric cooker, microwave and toaster plus all the crockery, cutlery and utensils required.
 The cosy sitting/dining room has lots of books, digital TV and radio.

 The bedrooms upstairs comprise - two doubles with Victorian brass and cast iron beds, made up with interior sprung mattresses and crisp white linen.
 Originally the grain store the single is a very comfy cabin size room appealing to young and old alike.
 All rooms have an en suite with a half size bath with hand-held mixer taps.
 N.B.
 NO POWER SHOWERS

 Location: Ely the historic cathedral city is only 12 miles from Cambridge and an ideal base for touring the Fens and East Anglia.

 The city itself has several attractions in addition to the magnificent 1000 year old cathedral: Cromwell House where Oliver Cromwell lived with his family between 1636 - 1647, Ely Museum which is in the building that was once the Bishop's gaol, and finally the Stained Glass Musuem, There is also a delightful riverside area with a variety of pubs, eateries, teashops, art galleries and antique warehouse.
 Every Thursday and Saturday there is a market.
-Events and festivals include an Eel Day and Ghost Tours
+Events and festivals include Ethelreda's Fair, Eel Day, Apple Festival and Ghost Tours

 Within the hour there is the Ouse washes which attracts a wide variety of wildfowl and birds.
 Newmarket for its horse racing and several National Trust properties . .

-There are excellent rail links to all parts of the country including Norwich, Peterborough, Stansted Airport and Kings Cross London & St Pancras for Eurostar.
+There are excellent rail links to all parts of the country including Norwich, Peterborough, Leeds, Nottingham, Stansted Airport and Kings Cross London & St Pancras for Eurostar.